-In a previous blog post, I talked about how Wi-Fi extenders and mesh networks can help boost your signal at home.
+In a previous blog post, I talked about how a range extender and mesh network system can help boost your Wi-Fi signal strength at home.
 Here, I’d like to dig a little deeper into some of the features of mesh networking at home, particularly for families with kids who are increasingly relying on the internet for entertainment, connecting with mates, and studying.

 Modern-day parenting is hard!

 These days, there are a lot of things that parents need to be constantly aware of and monitoring, more so than any previous generation of parents.

 With social media, cyberbullying, cyber crime and cyber security, internet and device usage, what websites and web pages kids and their friends are accessing, the people kids are connecting with online and how they conduct themselves -- honestly, it sounds like a total minefield!
 (Massive props to parents btw -- it’s a tricky landscape you’re treading these days, so kudos to you and the tough job you’re doing!)

 What is a mesh network?

 A mesh network extends your internet connection throughout your home by working off another router.
 It works in a similar way to a Wi-Fi range extender except instead of stretching the capability of one single router and bouncing the signal off that like an echo (which weakens the overall signal strength), a mesh network means that each router works like a standalone but they all communicate with each other.